FioChuck/cloud-composer-demo/README.md

 # TL;DR

-Two simple Cloud Composer Airflow DAGs _(Directed Acyclic Graph)_ that moves Parquet files from Google Cloud Storage into BigQuery.
+Two simple Cloud Composer Airflow DAGs _(Directed Acyclic Graph)_ that move partitioned Parquet files from Google Cloud Storage into BigQuery.
 This repo can be used as a deployment template for Cloud Composer via GitHub Actions.
 It also acts as a Dataplex Data Lineage demo.

 # Overview

 The DAGs included in the `/dags` folder simulate a typical ELT and ETL workflow.
+Both workflows ingest and aggregate sample GOOGL stock data.
+The sample data is ingested into GCP using PubSub.
+This ingestion pattern is saved as a template [here](https://github.com/FioChuck/api-pubsub-ingest).

 The first DAG loads partitioned Parquet files in GCS into BigQuery using the [GoogleCloudStorageToBigQueryOperator](https://airflow.apache.org/docs/apache-airflow/1.10.13/_api/airflow/contrib/operators/gcs_to_bq/index.html) Airflow Operator.
 This operator ingests the files into BigQuery and applies a Schema passed via the `schema_fields` parameter.

-See diagram below.
+Next the data is aggregated and loaded into a new table using a CTAS operation.
+This is accomplished using the [BigQueryInsertJobOperator](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/operators/cloud/bigquery.html#execute-bigquery-jobs) Airflow operator.See diagram below.

 ```mermaid
 flowchart LR
 A("Cloud Storage") -->|GoogleCloudStorageToBigQueryOperator| B("BigQuery") -->|BigQueryInsertJobOperator| C("BigQuery")
 ```

-Next a the data is aggregated and loaded into a new table using a CTAS operation.
-This is accomplished using the [BigQueryInsertJobOperator](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/operators/cloud/bigquery.html#execute-bigquery-jobs) Airflow operator.

-The second DAG calls a Dataproc Spark Job using the `DataprocSubmitJobOperator` operator.
+The second example DAG calls a Dataproc Spark Job using the [DataprocSubmitJobOperator](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/operators/cloud/dataproc.html) operator.
 The Spark job executes a jar file containing the following sample code:

 ```scala
 import org.apache.spark.sql.SparkSession